snrakshith/PyRunner/README.md

-## To take mainly user input and work like a Ipython Interpreter
+##  A simple Interpreter simmilar to Ipython

 * User input